audreyfeldroy/cookiecutter-pypackage/README.rst

 * Create a repo and put it there.
 * Add the repo to your Travis-CI_ account.
-* Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
+* Install the dev requirements into a virtualenv. (``pipenv install --dev``)
 * Register_ your project with PyPI.
 * Run the Travis CLI command `travis encrypt --add deploy.password` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
 * Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
 * Release your package by pushing a new tag to master.
-* Add a `requirements.txt` file that specifies the packages you will need for your project and their versions.
-For more info see the `pip docs for requirements files`_.
+* Get your code on! 😎 Add your package dependencies to your setup.py as you go, and lock them into your virtual environment with ``pipenv install``.
 * Activate your project on `pyup.io`_.

 .. _`pip docs for requirements files`: https://pip.pypa.io/en/stable/user_guide/#requirements-files